Samsung Galaxy S21 FE is here — check out all of its cool features

 Samsung Galaxy S21 FE

-The Samsung Galaxy S21 FE is packed with an ultra-fast Qualcomm Snapdragon 888 chipset, a Dynamic AMOLED 2X display with a 240Hz touch respoonse rate and a 120Hz refresh rate.
+The Samsung Galaxy S21 FE is packed with an ultra-fast Qualcomm Snapdragon 888 chipset.
+You can opt for either 6GB of RAM with 128GB of storage or 8GB of RAM with 256GB of storage.
+The 6.4-inch FHD Dynamic AMOLED 2X display features a 240Hz touch response rate and a 120Hz refresh rate.
 With all of these fantastic features working in conjuction with each other, the Galaxy S21 FE should deliver a powerful, smooth user experience for gaming and streaming.

 The advanced 32MP front-facing camera captures high-quality selfies for users who love sharing their best selves on social media.
 The camera also applies AI-powered Face Restoration, ensuring that you look your best in every shot.

-If you're gung-ho about security, you'll be happy to know that Samsung's intuitive One UI 4 interface tightens privacy, thanks to the new privacy dashboard that brings security and privacy controls into one central hub.
+If you're gung-ho about security, you'll be happy to know that Samsung's intuitive One UI 4 interface on top of Android 12 tightens privacy, thanks to the new privacy dashboard that brings security and privacy controls into one central hub.
 There are also a better variety of customization options, allowing users to tweak almost everything, including the home screen, notifications and icons.

+The large 4,500mAh battery should keep the Galaxy S21 FE running all day without a problem and support for 25W wired and 15W wireless charging will top you up reasonably quickly.

 The Galaxy S21 FE comes in four attractive colors: Olive Green, Lavender, White and Graphite.